Nelofarzabi/To-Do-List_With_Vue.js/README.md

 ## Introduction

 This is a simple To-Do List application developed using Vue.js.
-It allows you to create, edit, and manage your daily tasks effortlessly.
+It allows you to create, delete, and manage your daily tasks effortlessly.
 Vue.js is a progressive JavaScript framework that makes building interactive web applications easy and enjoyable.

 ## Features